Calibrated Forecasting and Persuasion: Main results

-The persuasion problem attains its maximum at an extreme point of $\mathcal{M}(P)$. \cite{WhitmeyerJoseph2019MoMC} show that if $|Supp(P)|=n$, then it suffices to restrict the search to distributions $Q$ with finite support such that $|Supp(Q)|\leq n$. \cite{DworczakPiotr} and \cite{arieli2023optimal} study the persuasion problem for a non-atomic prior $P$ and interval state space ($\Delta \Omega =[0,1]$).
-They show it is sufficient to search within the class of bi-pooling policies to find the optimal policy.
-In Appendix \ref{secPerBlackExp}, we provide a reformulation of the persuasion problem using Blackwell experiments (mean-preserving spreads).
+By Bauer's maximum principle, the maximum is attained at an extreme point of $\mathcal{M}(P)$.
+When $\mathrm{Supp}(P)$ is finite, \cite{WhitmeyerJoseph2019MoMC} show that any extreme point $Q$ must satisfy $|\mathrm{Supp}(Q)| \le |\mathrm{Supp}(P)|$.\footnote{\cite{DworczakPiotr}, \cite{kleiner2021extreme}, and \cite{arieli2023optimal} study the persuasion problem for a non-atomic prior $P$ and interval state space $[0,1]$.
+They show that in this setting it suffices to restrict attention to bi-pooling policies, which correspond to extreme points.} Appendix \ref{secPerBlackExp} provides an equivalent formulation of the persuasion problem in terms of Blackwell experiments rather than mean-preserving contractions.